RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Methods and materials

 \subsection{The dataset}

-We use the accelerated degradation bearing dataset from Xi'an Jiaotong University (XJTU-SY) to evaluate the performance of our proposed method \citep{wang_hybrid_2020}.
-The dataset is generated from 15 deep grove ball bearings with a dynamic load rating of 12.82 kN.
-Three tests are performed with different loads and speeds (C1, C2, and C3), and five bearings are used in each test (see Tab. \ref{tab:xjtu_dataset_overview} and \ref{tab:xjtu_dataset_properties}).
-During the test, each bearing is instrumented with two piezoelectric accelerometers, mounted horizontally ($X$-axis) and vertically ($Y$-axis), and vibrations are captured at a sampling frequency of 25.6 kHz.
-We sample only from the $X$-axis as suggested by \cite{wang_hybrid_2020}.
-32.768 samples are recorded every minute.
-All bearings are run to failure under very high loads to accelerate degradation.
-This significantly increases the risk of initiating bearing defects but also comes with the risk of local flash heating and subsequent uncontrolled damage to a bearing.
+We use the publicly-available Xi'an Jiaotong University (XJTU-SY)~\citep{wang_hybrid_2020} dataset to evaluate the performance of our proposed method.
+The dataset contains measurements of 15 deep grove ball bearings of type LDK UER204 with a dynamic load rating of 12.82 kN.
+Measurements are performed on a test bench, where bearings are subjected to accelerated degradation under different conditions.
+Three tests are performed with different loads and speeds, and five bearings are used in each test (see Tables \ref{tab:xjtu_dataset_overview} and \ref{tab:xjtu_dataset_properties}).
+During the test, each bearing is instrumented with two piezoelectric accelerometers of type PCB 352C33 to collect vibration signals, mounted horizontally ($X$-axis) and vertically ($Y$-axis) and positioned at a 90 degree angle to each other.
+Vibration signals are captured at a sampling frequency of 25.6 kHz.
+The sampling frequency is 25.6 kHz, and 32,768 samples (\ie 1.28 seconds of data) are recorded every 1 minute.
+We follow~\cite{wang_hybrid_2020} and sample only from the $X$-axis; since the load is applied horizontally, the accelerometer positioned in this direction can capture more degradation information from the tested bearings.
+All bearings are run to failure under very high load to accelerate degradation.
+This significantly increases the risk of initiating bearing defects, but also the risk of local flash heating and subsequent uncontrolled damage to a bearing.